Google Translate service may not work with Internet Explorer.

 You may return to work or school 10* days after your last exposure if you have no symptoms.

-However, vaccinated persons with an exposure to someone with suspected or confirmed COVID-19 are not required to quarantine if they meet all of the following criteria†:
+However, vaccinated persons with an exposure to someone with suspected or confirmed COVID-19 are not required to quarantine if they meet both of the following criteria†: